 Objective Feedback to Management and Employees

-A team development coach can promote more trust among employees, as well as leadership, in regard to transparency and communication.
+A team development coach can promote more trust among employees and leadership regarding transparency and communication.
 These specialists have a bird’s-eye view of how the dynamics are working (or not!) and can provide objective feedback to both sides.

 In essence, they help everyone see the forest for the trees.